AmingAndrei/violence.website/content/blackspace.md

 **Physical Structure**

 BLACKSPACE is composed entirely of **geometric landmasses** and **islands** formed predominantly from **Blackstone**.
 These formations are suspended within an infinite, lightless void, across which **dunes of red sand** naturally accumulate on solid surfaces.
 Despite the absence of any detectable light source, BLACKSPACE is uniformly illuminated at a baseline of **1600 lumens**.
 However, specialized instrumentation has anomalously recorded a net **light emission of -1 lumen**, suggesting unknown or non-classical photonic behaviour.
-An form of radiation permeates the dimension, designated the **Imago**.
-This phenomenon is detectable throughout all regions of BLACKSPACE.

 Gravity within BLACKSPACE exists in a conceptual rather than conventional form; it behaves as an **ideational force**, causing all matter to fall in a consistent “downward” direction, despite lacking a singular gravitational origin.
 The atmosphere in BLACKSPACE is breathable and chemically analogous to that of REALSPACE.